XYREM is contraindicated

 Dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-The starting dose of XYREM should be reduced by one-half in patients with liver impairment.
+The starting dose of XYREM should be reduced in patients with liver impairment.

-Dose Modification in Patients with Hepatic Impairment: The recommended starting dose in patients with hepatic impairment is 2.25 g per night administered orally in two equal, divided doses: approximately 1.13 g at bedtime and approximately 1.13 g taken 2.5 to 4 hours later.
+Dose Modification in Patients with Hepatic Impairment: The recommended starting dosage in patients with hepatic impairment is one-half of the original dosage per night, administered orally in two divided doses.

 DEPENDENCE AND TOLERANCE